fietsknecht/minipos/README.md

 <br>DATABASE.TXT - sales history
 <br>HEADER.TXT - the header for your receipts
 <br>LAST.TXT - last receipt number
-<br>LOGO.TXT - your logo in 5x80 ASCII to be displayed on the opening screen
+<br>LOGO.TXT - your logo in 5x80 ASCII to be displayed on the home screen
 <br>MINIPOS.CFG - configuration, see the file for details
 <br>MTOTAL.TXT - monthly sales totals
 <br>PARK.TXT - parked sales